 Flexible plans to study allow you to complete the Master of Arts in Theology and Ministry according to your needs.
-You can. complete all requirements for the degree on all Fuller campuses, including Pasadena, Irvine, Seattle, Menlo Park, Sacramento, Phoenix, Colorado Springs, and Houston.
-You can combine online (up to 72 units) and campus classes, or you can remain in your context by studying primarily online, with just three one-week sessions (6 classes, 24 units) at a Fuller campus in Hybrid+ classes.
-Each Hybrid+ classes onsists of nine weeks of online study plus one week of face-to-face study at a campus.
-Hybrid+ classes are scheduled so that you can complete the on-campus portions of two classes in the same one-week period.
+You can. complete all requirements for the degree on all Fuller campuses, including combine online (up to 52 units) and campus classes, or you can remain in your context by studying primarily online, with just three one-week sessions (6 classes, 24 units) at a Fuller campus in Hybrid+ classes.
+Each